 Determining why similarly forced models produce a range of responses.

 The fifth Coupled Model Intercomparison Project (CMIP5) will involve the global production and analysis of several petabytes of data.
 The Program for Climate Model Diagnosis and Intercomparison (PCMDI) [62], with responsibility for archival for CMIP5, has established the global “Earth System Grid Federation” (ESGF) [63] of data producers and data archives to support CMIP5.
-ESGF will provide a set of globally synchronised views of globally distributed data – including some large cache replicas which will be persisted for (at least) decades.
-ESGF will stress international networks, as well as the data archives themselves – but significantly less than would have been the case of a centralised archive.
-Developing and deploying the ESGF has exploited good will and best efforts, but future developments are likely to require more formalised architecture and management.
+ESGF will provide a set of globally synchronized views of globally distributed data – including some large cache replicas which will need to persist for (at least) decades.
+ESGF will stress international networks, as well as the data archives themselves – but significantly less than would have been the case of a centralized archive.
+Developing and deploying the ESGF has exploited good will and best efforts, but future developments are likely to require more formalized architecture and management.

 ESGF was born out of a number of initiatives to handle diverse, distributed data access for the climate community: In the U.S., the Earth System Grid (ESG [64]), in the UK, the NERC DataGrid [65] and in Germany, the Collaborative Climate Community Data Processing Grid (C3-Grid [66]).
 However, the dominant contribution has been that of the ESG.
 As a consequence, the ESGF architecture is currently a more mature version of the original ESG, extended and modified by both the code and experiences of the other partners.